You Know You’re a Prepper When… 29 Surefire Signs You are a Prepper!

 18. Relating when you heard that Ted Cruz bought 100 cans of soup after his honeymoon.

-While the media was bashing him for being crazy, you were thinking, “That seems like a great honeymoon present!”
+While the media was bashing him for being crazy, you thought, “That seems like a great honeymoon present!”

 19. Never having enough storage space.